puppetlabs/puppet-docs/source/puppet/3.7/reference/modules_publishing.markdown

 * `name` --- REQUIRED.
 The **full name** of your module, including the username (e.g. "username-module" --- [see note above](#a-note-on-module-names)).
 * `version` --- REQUIRED.
 The current version of your module.
 This should be a [semantic version](http://semver.org/).
 * `author` --- REQUIRED.
 The person who gets credit for creating the module.
 If not provided, this field will default to the username portion of the `name` field.
 * `license` --- REQUIRED.
 The license under which your module is made available.
+License metadata should match an identifier provided by [SPDX](http://spdx.org/licenses/).
 * `summary` --- REQUIRED.
 A one-line description of your module.
 * `source` --- REQUIRED.
 The source repository for your module.
 * `dependencies` --- REQUIRED.
 A list of the other modules that your module depends on to function.
 See [Dependencies in metadata.json](#dependencies-in-metadatajson) below for more details.